vanheeringen-lab/gimmemotifs/README.md

 $ conda activate gimme
 ```

-Python 3 is the preferred version, however, GimmeMotifs also supports Python 2.
+Python 3 is the required, from version 0.13.0 on GimmeMotifs no longer supports Python 2.
-Don't forget to activate the environment with `source activate gimme` whenever you want to use GimmeMotifs.
+Don't forget to activate the environment with `conda activate gimme` whenever you want to use GimmeMotifs.

 ## Quick start